bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-01-06-an-interview-with-kirsten-luhmann-member-of-parliament.md

 cta_text: Our bilingual policy brief is full of articles relevant to policymakers, city officials, and mobility enthusiasts.
 cta_link: pages/bernstein-newsletter.md
-title: An Interview with Kirsten Lühmann — Member of Parliament
+title: An Interview with Kirsten Lühmann — Transport Policy Spokesperson of the SPD Parliamentary Group
 publish_date: 2021-01-07 00:00:00 +0000
 featured_image: "/uploads/2021/01/06/070120.jpg"
 excerpt: With a view of ecological change, we also need to promote alternative drive